Slins-23/chip-8/README.md

 <br>
 Also note that I didn't see any CHIP-8 source code when making this - I only read guides about how the CHIP-8 worked, without actual implementation.

+# Implementation notes
+* Instructions don't currently emulate any one specific system;

+* Addresses 0x000-0x1FF are reserved for interpreter-specific data, such as fonts.
+Addresses after 0x200 are reserved for the ROM;

+* Fonts are stored in the first 80 bytes (0x00-0x50 addresses).
+You can find their hexadecimal representation in the "RAM.h" file, in the "font" array;

+* Stack is capable of storing up to 16 12-bit (16-bit in practice) addresses;

 # Features
 * Functional CHIP-8 emulation (As far as I'm concerned);